 Honey Bee Grain Belt Headers SP36, SP40 and SP42 are available with a swath option package.
 The manual swath option allows the operator to utilize the header as a swather as well as a straight cut header while attached to the combine.
 The swath will be delivered to the right side of the combine.
 Normal header functions are basically the same as outlined previously in this manual.
+Three draper decks are required for the swath option.

-NOTE: The operator should consider disengaging the threshing unit on his combine if the unit is going to be used for a prolonged swathing operation.
+The operator should consider disengaging the threshing unit on his combine if the unit is going to be used for a prolonged swathing operation.
 Consult Combine Owners Manual for proper disengagement procedure.